Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Use a mathematical equation parser, I like [exprtk](http://www.partow.net/programming/exprtk/), to define rotation and tranlation of bodies; muparser and tinyexpr are also options - Wound up using tinyexpr~~
 * ~~Output particles and grid values to VTK-XML format, consider [tinyvtkxml](https://github.com/lighttransport/tinyvtkxml), [tinyxml2](https://github.com/leethomason/tinyxml2), or [AEXML](https://github.com/tadija/AEXML)~~
 * ~~Save, load, and resize window programmatically~~
 * ~~If we're adding png output, might as well add a "Record" button!~~